psyb0t/gorpitx/README.md

 **Note**: pifmrds uses MHz, other planned modules use Hz.

-## 📋 TODO: Remaining Modules Implementation (The Fun Stuff)
+## 📋 TODO: Remaining Modules Implementation

-Based on the easytest modules from rpitx, here are the **3 badass modules** we still need to implement (excluding that legacy rpitx garbage):
+Based on the easytest modules from rpitx, here are the **3 additional modules** we still need to implement:

 - **SENDIQ** - IQ Data Transmission